01 of 10

 Events begin early in Toledo and last for over two weeks.
-While most places start on the Friday before Semana Santa (called Viernes de Dolores), Toledo starts eight days before that.
-There are also some minor processions from Friday until Wednesday evening when there is a concert in the Teatro de Rojas.
+While most places start on the Friday before Semana Santa (Viernes de los Dolores), Toledo starts eight days before that!
+There are some minor processions from Friday until Wednesday evening, when there is a concert in the Teatro de Rojas.

-On Viernes de Dolores, there are more minor processions, followed by the big procesion de Viernes de Dolores at about 11 p.m.
-On Sabado de Pasion, Saturday, there are even more processions, a few concerts, and a re-enactment of the passion.
-On Domingo de Ramos, Sunday, there are activities in the morning starting with a blessing in the cathedral followed by a number of processions after midday.
+On Viernes de los Dolores (April 12), there are more minor processions, followed by the big procesion de Viernes de los Dolores at about 11 p.m.
+On Sabado de Pasión (Saturday, April 13), there are even more processions, a few concerts, and a reenactment of the passion.
+Palm Sunday (April 14) sees activities in the morning starting with a blessing in the cathedral followed by a number of processions after midday.

-On Monday, Tuesday, and Wednesday of Semana Santo, guests can attend events each evening or witness small processions early in the day and larger ones to end each night.
-On Thursday, Jueves Santo, there are events throughout the day, including choir singing in the cathedral and the big procession of the day later on in the evening.
-Events continue until the morning, with processions until early morning.
+On Monday, Tuesday, and Wednesday of Semana Santa, spectators can attend events each evening or witness small processions early in the day, with larger ones ending each night.
+Holy Thursday sees events throughout the day, including choir singing in the cathedral and the big procession of the day later on in the evening.
+Events continue until the morning, with processions until well past dawn.

-On Friday, Viernes Santo, things start early, with events throughout the night and in the early hours of the morning.
-Sleep is not an option, but there is a break for a few hours in the early afternoon for a siesta (nap).
-On Sabado Santo, Saturday, there is a major procession shortly after midnight, and events restart with morning choir singing and more processions in the evening.
+On Good Friday, things start early, with events lasting throughout the night and into the early hours of the morning.
+Sleep is not an option, but there is a break for a few hours in the early afternoon for a siesta.
+On Holy Saturday, there is a major procession shortly after midnight, and events restart with a morning choir performance and more processions in the evening.

-As the final day of the Holy Week, Sunday is a continuation of Saturday's midnight procession and restarts again in the morning with a procession of the resurrected figure of Christ.
+As the final day of the Holy Week, Easter Sunday is a continuation of Saturday's midnight procession, which restarts again in the morning with a procession of the resurrected figure of Christ.
 At noon, there is a solemn mass in the cathedral followed by the final processions.